-- In consultation with the CoC CA, the HMIS LA, and recipients of ESG funds, establish and operate a centralized or coordinated assessment system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and services; and - In consultation with recipients of ESG funds within the geographic area, establish and consistently follow written standards for providing assistance.
-At a minimum, these written standards must include: - Policies and procedures for evaluating individuals' and families' eligibility for ND CoC assistance; - Policies and procedures for determining and prioritizing which eligible individuals and families will receive transitional housing assistance; - Standards for determining what percentage or amount of rent each program participant must pay while receiving rapid rehousing assistance: - Policies and procedures for determining and prioritizing which eligible individuals and families will receive permanent supportive housing assistance; and - When the CoC is designated a high-performing community, policies and procedures for determining and prioritizing which eligible individuals and families will receive Homelessness Prevention Assistance.
+- In consultation with the CoC CA, HMIS LA, and recipients of ESG funds, establish and operate a centralized or coordinated assessment system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and services. - In consultation with recipients of ESG funds within the geographic area, establish and consistently follow written standards for providing assistance.
+At a minimum, these written standards must include: - Policies and procedures for evaluating eligibility for individuals and families for ND CoC and ESG assistance. - Policies and procedures for determining and prioritizing which eligible individuals and families will receive transitional housing assistance. - Standards for determining what percentage or amount of rent each program participant must pay while receiving rapid rehousing assistance. - Policies and procedures for determining and prioritizing which eligible individuals and families will receive permanent supportive housing assistance. - When the CoC is designated a high-performing community, policies and procedures for determining and prioritizing which eligible individuals and families will receive Homelessness Prevention Assistance.
 NOTE: The ND CoC is not considered a highperforming CoC. - b.
-Oversee the designated Homeless Management Information System: - Propose a single HMIS for the geographic area to the CoC Membership for approval; - Propose an eligible applicant to manage the ND CoC's HMIS, which will be known as the HMIS LA; - Review, revise, and approve a privacy plan, security plan, and data quality plan for the HMIS; - Ensure consistent participation of recipients and subrecipients of ND CoC and ESG funding in the HMIS; - Ensure the HMIS is administered in compliance with requirements prescribed by HUD; and - Ensure that an MOU is in place with the HMIS LA. - c.
-Continuum of Care Planning: Ensure the ND CoC develops a plan that includes: - Coordinating the implementation of a housing and service system within its geographic area that meets the needs of the individuals, families and unaccompanied youth experiencing homelessness.
-At a minimum, such system will encompass the following: - Outreach, engagement, and assessment; - Shelter, housing, and supportive services; - Prevention strategies.
+Oversee the designated Homeless Management Information System: - Propose a single HMIS for the geographic area to the CoC Membership for approval. - Propose an eligible applicant to manage the ND CoC's HMIS, which will be known as the HMIS LA. - Review, revise, and approve a privacy plan, security plan, and data quality plan for the HMIS. - Ensure consistent participation of recipients and subrecipients of ND CoC and ESG funding in the HMIS. - Ensure the HMIS is administered in compliance with requirements prescribed by HUD. - Ensure that a Memorandum of Understanding (MOU) is in place with the HMIS LA. - c.
+Continuum of Care Planning.
+Ensure the ND CoC develops a plan that includes: - Coordinating the implementation of a housing and service system within its geographic area that meets the needs of individuals, families, and unaccompanied youth experiencing homelessness.
+At a minimum, such a system will encompass the following: - Outreach, engagement, and assessment - Shelter, housing, and supportive services - o Prevention strategies

-- Planning for and conducting, at least biennially, a point-in-time count of people experiencing homelessness within the geographic area that meets the following requirements: - Persons who are living in a place not designed or ordinarily used as a regular sleeping accommodation for humans must be counted as unsheltered homeless persons; - Persons living in emergency shelters and transitional housing projects must be counted as sheltered homeless persons; - o Annual Housing Inventory Count; and - Other requirements established by HUD by Notice. - Conducting an annual gaps analysis of the homeless needs and services available within the geographic area; - Providing information required to complete the Consolidated Plan(s) within the ND CoC's geographic area; and - Consulting with state and local government ESG program recipients for allocating ESG funds and reporting on and evaluating the performance of ESG recipients and subrecipients.
+- Planning for and conducting, at least biennially, a point-in-time count of people experiencing homelessness within the geographic area that meets the following requirements: - People living in a place not designed or ordinarily used as regular sleeping accommodation for humans must be counted as unsheltered homeless persons. - People living in emergency shelters and transitional housing projects must be counted as sheltered homeless persons. - Annual Housing Inventory Count. - Other requirements established by HUD by Notice. - Conducting an annual gaps analysis of the homeless needs and services available within the geographic area. - Providing information required to complete the Consolidated Plan(s) within the ND CoC's geographic area. - Consult with state and local government ESG program recipients to allocate ESG funds and report on and evaluate the performance of ESG recipients and subrecipients.